Dr. Pamela Wisniewski

 Teenovate Program Manager

-Neeraj is a Ph.D. student at the University of Central Florida, advised by Dr. Pamela Wisniewski.
-Within STIR Lab he works to develop models of online risk for adolescents and teens.
+Neeraj was a Ph.D. student at the University of Central Florida, advised by Dr. Pamela Wisniewski.
+Within STIR Lab he worked to develop models of online risk for adolescents and teens.

 Zainab Agha